Why Building Customer Retention Strategies are Essential for Businesses

-As well as building your customer base and acquiring new users, it’s important to focus a large part of your business strategy on customer retention.
-Here’re three compelling reasons why:
+As well as building a customer base and acquiring new users, it’s important for businesses to focus a large part of their strategy on customer retention.
+There are various reasons why this is essential, such as:

-- It costs roughly five times more to get a new customer than it does to retain one.
+- It costs five times more to get a new customer than it does to retain one

 - Increasing customer retention by as little as 5% will lead to an increase in profits by 25%-95%

-- You’re 60-70% more likely to sell to existing customers, compared to a 5-20% likelihood of selling to new customers.
+- Businesses are 60-70% more likely to sell to existing customers, compared to a 5-20% likelihood of selling to new customers

-Even a minuscule increase in CLV can lead to substantial gains in overall revenue.
+Even a minimal increase in CLV (customer lifetime value) can lead to substantial gains in overall revenue.
 For example, imagine that 500 customers are each spending £25 per month on a subscription service.
 The average lifetime of a customer is six months, equating to total revenue of £75,000.
 By retaining these existing customers for ten months instead of six, an extra £50K in revenue could be achieved.

-But, you may be asking yourself, how can you convince customers to stay with your business and not be tempted to look elsewhere?
-Some customer retention strategies examples include:
+But, how can businesses convince customers to stay with their business and not be tempted to look elsewhere?
+Some tried and tested customer retention strategies include: